 SAMHSA Advisory, March 2011 Download only This advisory offers addiction counselors an introduction to tobacco use cessation during substance use treatment.
 It discusses screening and effective treatment approaches to quitting, and practical and supportive counseling.
 Publication ID SMA11-4636CLIN Publication Date April 2011 Format Advisory More like this SAMHSA Advisory Download Tobacco Use Cessation During Substance Abuse Treatment Counseling PDF 757.19 KB Find Related Information Audience Professional Care Providers Population Group People with Alcohol Use or Abuse Problems as Population Group People with Substance Use or Abuse Problems as Population Group Series SAMHSA Advisory You May Also Be Interested In Tobacco Use Cessation Policies in Substance Abuse Treatment: Administrative Issues This resource provides substance use treatment program administrators with information to implement tobacco-free policies and practices in treatment settings.
 It discusses challenges and strategies for developing clinical guidelines for treating tobacco dependence.
 Implementing Tobacco Cessation Programs in Substance Use Disorder Treatment Settings This quick guide contains an overview of the challenges associated with tobacco cessation and the benefits of being tobacco-free for individuals as well as those of a smoke-free workplace.
 It also includes tips that substance use disorder treatment settings can use to implement their own tobacco cessation programs.
 You Can Quit Tobacco This pamphlet addresses the health benefits that can come with quitting smoking while recovering from substance use disorder.
+Behavioral Health Barometer, 2015 This report presents national data about the prevalence of behavioral health conditions.
+This data includes the rate of serious mental illness, suicidal thoughts, substance use, and underage drinking.
+The report also highlights the percentages of those who seek treatment for these conditions.
+Access state barometer reports.
 Behavioral Health Barometer, Volume 5 The National report presents indicators as measured through the 2017 National Survey on Drug Use and Health and the National Survey of Substance Abuse Treatment Services.
 State reports provide a snapshot of substance use and mental health in the United States.
 Behavioral Health Barometer, Volume 4 This report presents national data about the prevalence of behavioral health conditions.
 This data includes the rate of serious mental illness, suicidal thoughts, substance use, and underage drinking.
 The report also highlights the percentages of those who seek treatment for these conditions.
 The state-level Barometers contain valuable insight into the behavioral health needs and the unique challenges faced by communities across the country.
 This analysis can help public health authorities and others determine the best ways of meeting behavioral health care needs and disparities among various communities.
-Quitting Tobacco This pamphlet offers reasons to combine tobacco cessation and substance use disorder treatment, including client testimonials and resources for implementing a tobacco cessation program.
-It also explains the benefits of offering tobacco cessation programs in substance use disorder treatment settings.